 Prairie dogs live in u-shaped burrows measuring between 10-30 meters long and to a depth of up to five meters.
 Each burrow has two entrances, with a third sometimes in the middle.

 At the entrances of the burrows, they use some of the expelled dirt as lookout posts.
-Each entrance is different, with one having a low, rounded rim of dirt.
+Each opening is different, with one having a low, rounded dirt rim.
 The other has a volcano-shaped mound, allowing them a better lookout for predators.

 This allows the air in the burrow to be changed in ten minutes.
-Without this marvel of engineering, the air in the burrow would not support even one of the animals.
+Without this marvel of engineering, the air in the shelter would not support even one of the animals.

 How The Burrows Help Against Predators